 MSW at Carthage College

 The Master's of Social Work (MSW), offered by Loyola University Chicago in partnership with Carthage College, offers two paths to completion of the degree.
 The traditional program, which can be completed in 26 months, and the advanced standing program, which can be completed in 14 months.
-The traditional program begins in August; the advanced standing program begins in June.
+The traditional program and the advanced standing program begin in August.
 The program aims to meet the needs of students preparing to work in the social work field.

 The traditional MSW program comprises 60 credits.
 Students take courses during their first year that focus on foundation generalist social work practice.
 Along with coursework, students are required to complete an internship and integrative seminar classes.
 First-year students complete a 500-hour internship and are usually placed at an agency two days a week during normal business hours.